TCWO/QualIFAI/README.md

 ## Requirements:

-The proper version of required packages are listed in requirements and could be installed using the command: pip install -r requirements
+The proper version of required packages are listed in the "requirements" file and could be installed using the command: pip install -r requirements